svgeesus/EuroMPE/data/oscillators/Readme.md

 Oscillators may display self-heating, especially at higher frequencies where currents through the expo converter are higher

-Oscillators which use a voltage rail or a voltage regulator as a voltage reference will display very poor line regulations which will manifest as stability drift over time.
+Oscillators which use a voltage rail or a voltage regulator as a voltage reference will display very poor line regulations, which will manifest as stability drift over time.